SopraIt/file_scanner/README.md

   * [Worker](#worker)

 ## Scope
-This gem is aimed to collect a set of file paths starting by a wildcard rule, filter them by default/custom filters (access time, size range) and apply a set of custom policies to them.
+This gem is aimed to collect a set of file paths starting by a wildcard rule, filter them by any default/custom filters (access time, size range) and apply a set of custom policies to them.

 ## Motivation
 This gem is helpful to purge obsolete files or to promote relevant ones, by calling external services (CDN APIs) and/or local file system actions (copy, move, delete, etc).